ggandor/leap.nvim/README.md

 ### Repeating motions

 Pressing `<enter>` (`opts.special_keys.repeat`) after invoking any of Leap's motions searches with the previous input.

-Subsequent keystrokes of `<enter>` move on to the next match, while `<tab>` (`opts.special_keys.revert`) reverts the motion ("traversal" mode).
+### Traversal mode

+After entering at least one input character, `<enter>` (`opts.special_keys.next_match`) moves on to the immediate next match.

+Entering traversal mode after the first input is a useful shortcut, especially in operator-pending mode, but it can also be used as a substitute for normal-mode `f`/`t` motions. `s{char}<enter>` is the same as `f{char}`, but works over multiple lines.

-Note that the revert key does not start a new search in the reverse direction, but puts the cursor back to its previous position, allowing for an easy correction when you accidentally overshoot your target (this is relevant for x-motions).
+Once in traversal mode, `<tab>` (`opts.special_keys.prev_match`) can revert the previous jump.
+Note that it does _not_ start a new search in the reverse direction (like the native `,`), but puts the cursor back to its previous position, allowing for an easy correction when you accidentally overshoot your target (this is relevant for x-motions).

 If the safe label set is in use, the labels will remain available during the whole time, even after entering traversal mode.

-For bidirecional and cross-window search, traversal mode is not supported, you can only start a fresh repeat.
+For bidirecional and cross-window search, traversal mode is not supported.

 ## Configuration